28 April 2025

 Improved Code Maintainability

 A retrospective analysis of applications adopting TDD reveals significantly improved code maintainability and adaptability to future changes.
-By forcing developers to articulate requirements as tests first, systems became more modular and easier to refactor.
+By forcing developers to articulate requirements as tests first, systems become more modular and easier to refactor.
+When a change is required, the developer can modify the implementation and immediately know whether any existing behaviour has been disrupted.
+This confidence is not incidental — it is structural, built into the codebase from the first commit.

 Enhanced Fault Detection